nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 in place, which then motivated pragmatic solutions that resulted in many research groups have developed similar formats using similar descriptions.

-We see this work on base classes and application definitions not primarily an effort to improve and extend NeXus for now.
-Rather this part of the proposal is an effort to support activities in materials science to work towards common terminology and using controlled vocabularies more frequently.
-These are the foundation for more sophisticated thoughts about practically useful ontologies.

 Defining crystal defects is a question of how to coarse-grain a given spatiotemporal set of atoms, each having a nuclide type and position/trajectory.
 Different mathematical/geometrical methods exists to coarse-grain and thus determine how a point, a line, a surface, or